atrisovic/weather-panel.github.io/_site/content/weather-and-climate-data.md

 This section will introduce you to the right questions to ask when deciding on climate or weather data to use in your research.

-## 1.1 Introducing the netCDF Data Format
+## 1.1 The NetCDF Data Format

 Almost all climate and weather datasets are released in [netCDF](https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/netcdf-overview) format.
 It's efficient, self-describing, and supported by any major programming language, though you’ll have to pre-process data into another format (.csv, etc.) before you can use it in STATA.
 If you get familiar with the commands to read the header and access data in the language you’re most comfortable with, you will be able to work with almost any climate or weather dataset published in the world.

 ### Supported Languages

-Through this section, the relevant commands for working with netCDF files are listed for:
+Through this section, when possible relevant commands for working with netCDF files are listed for:

 - Matlab (native support)
 - python